Dhruv-2003/artist3/README.md

 * NFT Collection Contract - NFT Collection that mints all the NFTs uploaded via the artists
 * NFT Fractions Manager  - Manages and creates all the new ERC20 tokens contracts for each NFT that is fractionalized
 * TokensForNFT contrat - NFT fractionalization , convert any ERC721 unto ERC20 token , and control the sale of token and NFT Together on the same platform

+## Challenges we ran into
+1. Designing the UX, we wanted to keep the UX simple so that anyone can use the app, we had 2 choice for this, either we implement some similar functionalities in single page or keep them separate, we choose the later one, because this way we saved some time in integration and could focus on other problems.

+2. Implementing the thirdweb release and deploy feature in our dApp , we have used thirdweb for the first time so we ran into issue while configuring with the frontend SDK

+3. Understanding and implementing the NFT Fraction logic and the marketplace idea of how to sell NFT and token together

+4. Using lighthouse for the first time , made us get into bunch of issues , and after trying we were not able to resolve it

+## What's next for project
+We want to build the remaining marketplace section first and enable the trading of NFT and Tokens together on the same platform , part under build .

 ## Team Members
 [**Dhruv Agarwal** ](https://twitter.com/0xdhruva)- Backend and Integration